CityOfNewYork/ACCESS-NYC/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 3. Administration interface in WordPress 4.5.3

 == Changelog ==

+= 2.6.3 =
+Added support of Sucuri Website Firewall.

+= 2.6.2 =
+Fixed the issue with backslashes in usernames.

 = 2.6.1 =
 Plugin returns the 403 Forbidden header after the limit of login attempts via XMLRPC is reached.